MonoLisaFont/content/faq.md

 - If you bought v1 within six months from the release (starting from 1st of April 2022), the upgrade is free for you and you can [complete it at the orders page](https://www.monolisa.dev/orders).
 The free upgrade is towards the same tier.
 Note that for the personal plan, the upgrade is called Basic now due to a naming change.
 - If you bought v1 longer than six months ago from 1st of April 2022, you’ll get a 50% discount to the same tier.
 [Complete the upgrade at the orders page](https://www.monolisa.dev/orders).

-If you decide not to upgrade, you still have access to the original typeface and the associated features (i.e., the customize tool).
-It simply won’t receive any updates.
-The discount is perpetual and you may redeem it at any time.
 </Details>

 ## License